-However, a direct (and adverse) consequence that possibly incurs is the extremely large output signals that are caused in instances where the open-loop is an unstable system; and this indeed further aggravates the computational burden and challenges to derive a reliable solution.
+However, a direct and adverse consequence that possibly incurs is the extremely large output signals that are caused in instances where the open-loop is an unstable system; and this indeed further aggravates the computational burden and challenges to derive a reliable solution.
 These challenges notwithstanding, it is noteworthy that (along similar lines) a data-driven model-free adaptive predictive control method has also been shown in~\cite{hou2016lazy}, where it can be employed in a class of discrete-time single-input and single-output nonlinear systems.
 Furthermore, another piece of interesting work in~\cite{berberich2020data} introduces a robust data-driven model predictive control for linear time-invariant (LTI) systems, and the approach suitably assures the exponential stability of the closed-loop system with respect to the noise level.
 Meanwhile, tremendous efforts have likewise been dedicated to reinforcement learning, which is considered as a paradigm that trains an agent to take optimal actions (as measured by the total cumulative reward achieved) in an environment through interactions~\cite{he2020reinforcement}.
-This reinforcement learning paradigm presents the substantial potential to solve some suitably difficult and hard problems, often in an unprecedented way (some of which has been demonstrated in scenarios involving appropriate intelligent transportation systems).
-However, reinforcement learning is known to be prone to suffer from fatal failure (because trial-and-error is required), and also a large number of data samples are required for training processes.
+Nevertheless, reinforcement learning is known to be prone to suffer from fatal failure (because trial-and-error is required), and also a large number of data samples are required for training processes.